-NASHVILLE, Tenn. -- Tennessee Gov. Bill Lee says it took "a lot of courage" for a woman to meet with him about her accusations of sexual misconduct against a state lawmaker.
+NASHVILLE, Tenn. -- Tennessee Gov. Bill Lee said Tuesday that it took "a lot of courage" for a woman to meet with him last week about her accusations of sexual misconduct against a state lawmaker.

-The Republican told reporters Tuesday he was glad to meet Christi Rice and hear her story, declining to discuss specifics of the meeting.
+The Republican told reporters that he was glad to meet Christi Rice and hear her story, but declined to discuss specifics of the private meeting.

-Lee said he hasn't met with Byrd about the allegations and hasn't made plans to.
+Lee said he hasn't met with Byrd about the allegations and hasn't yet made plans to.